sciZer0/7/c/README.md

 ## 1.2.
 Endless Series of Errors in Science

-As you might [see](https://github.com/sciZer0/newdiscoveries/tree/main/a), all the official formulas for calculating Work and Energy -- importantly, being fundamental -- are absolutely wrong.
+As we can [see](https://github.com/sciZer0/newdiscoveries/tree/main/a), all the official formulas for calculating Work and Energy -- importantly, being fundamental -- are absolutely wrong.
 Now, the wrongness of all these official formulas is a proven fact.

 > ### The wrongness of all the official formulas for calculating Work and Energy is a proven fact.